epics-docs/epics-docs/overview/EPICS_Intro.rst

 of the working system afterwards.
 Also, atomic actions – to the extent they can be implemented in a distributed system – have been added, thus removing the need of complicated workaround solutions.

-..
-[1]
-   Strictly speaking, each field of a record can also be considered as a process variable.
-However, for this discussion it is sufficient to take the simpler approach to equate a record with a PV.

 .. |image0| image:: media/Intro_SimpleSystem.png
    :width: 4.05012in